AIT Army Training: Meaning, Length, Phases & MOS Explained

 Earning Your Freedom: The Three Phases of AIT Privileges

-AIT gradually returns the freedoms you lost in Basic Training.
-This process is managed through a structured system known as phases (often called the Army AIT phases), where you earn more privileges by demonstrating responsibility and success in your MOS school.
-Think of it as a tiered reward system for your new life as a soldier in training.
+AIT gradually returns the freedoms you gave up in Basic Training.
+The Army manages this through a structured system of AIT phases, where you earn privileges by demonstrating responsibility and progressing in your MOS school.
+Think of it as a tiered reward system: the more trust you prove, the more independence you get back.

 You begin in Phase IV, which grants basic freedoms like having your phone and moving around the base after your training day is complete.
 Earning your way to Phase V is the real goal for most soldiers, as it typically allows you to wear civilian clothes and travel off-post on weekends.